Mykol5/javascript-print/README.md

 # javascript-print
 This repository contains solution to the Introduction to Javascript task by Zuri.
-URL to output page: https://mykol5.github.io/javascript-print/
+Find URL to output page below: https://mykol5.github.io/javascript-print/